celer-network/sgn-networks/docs/delegator.md

 Delegation needs one Ethereum mainchain transaction, assuming enough ERC20 allowance has been approved to the DPoS contract.

-1. Approve CELR to the DPoS contract through the **`Approve CELR`** button at the lower-left corner.
-The value should be no less than the total amount you plan to delegate to the validators.
-The ERC20 allowance is updated at the upper-left corner.

-   This approval transaction needs to be done at least once as required by ERC20 standard.
-We recommend to approve a large enough amount to avoid unnecessary approval transactions before each delegation.

-2. Once clicked into a validator, you can delegate through **`Actions -> Delegate`** at the upper-right corner of the page.
+Once clicked into a validator, you can delegate through **`Delegate`** at the upper-right corner of the page.
 The minimal staking amount per operation is 1 CELR.
 Information in the `Delegators` list on the page will be updated a few minutes after the tx is submitted, as the sidechain validators need some time to sync the mainchain updates to sidechain.

+If you are delegating for the first time or do not have enough ERC20 allowance, an ERC20 approval transaction to the DPoS contract will be triggered before the delegation transaction.
+The default approval amount is unlimited, which can be adjusted in MetaMask before you confirm the transaction.

 ## Withdraw stake

 Withdrawal from a bonded or unbonding validator requires two Ethereum mainchain transactions.

-1. Within a validator page, input the amount to withdraw through **`Actions -> Initialize Withdraw`**.
+1. Within a validator page, input the amount to withdraw through **`Initialize Withdraw`**.
 The minimal withdrawal amount per operation is 1 CELR.

-2. Confirm your withdrawal through **`Actions -> Confirm Withdraw`** after the mainchain `slashTimeout` (currently 100 ETH block, approximately 30 minutes)
+2. Confirm your withdrawal through **`Confirm Withdraw`** after the mainchain `slashTimeout` (currently 100 ETH block, approximately 30 minutes)

 ## Claim reward